devintrowbridge/kismon/README.md

-# Kismon
+# Kismon2

-Kismon is GUI client for kismet (wireless scanner/sniffer/monitor) with several features:
+Kismon2 is a GUI client for kismet (wireless scanner/sniffer/monitor) forked from the original Kismon, with several features:
-* a live map of the networks
+* a live map of devices
 * file import: netxml (kismet), csv (old kismet version), json (kismon)
 * file export: kmz (Google Earth) and all import formats
 * signal graph for each network
-* it can connect to multiple kismet servers simultaneously
+* it can connect to multiple kismet servers simultaneously Future Improvements will include:
+* analysis of behaviors (patterns over time of individual devices, aproximate locations in reference to the kismet server device, etc)
+* de-randmization of MAC addresses utlizing probe request signatures
+* incorporation of bluetooth, and other RF signals (via HackRF, etc)

 ![Kismon Window](https:/files.salecker.org/kismon/images/0.8/kismon_window.png)